Did the FBI arrest Charlie Kirk’s shooter? Director Kash Patel shares update regarding conservative activist’s murder investigation

 Milwaukee Prepares For The Republican National Convention (Image Source: Getty)

-During his appearance at Utah Valley University, Charlie Kirk spoke about numerous things, including gun violence.
-However, during his talk, he was shot, which led to huge panic amongst the crowd.
+During his appearance at Utah Valley University, Charlie Kirk discussed various topics, including gun violence.
+However, during his speech, he was shot, which caused widespread panic among the crowd.

 Ad

-People ran all around, panicking.
-Sara Tewell attended the event and was sitting in the fourth row, to the left of the stage.
-She told ABC News:
+People frantically ran around, panicking.
+Sara Tewell, who was sitting in the fourth row to the left of the stage, attended the event and told ABC News:

 "Blood was gushing everywhere.
 A friend and I ran into a building and ran out and down the street just trying to get to safety."

-Henry Dels, a businessman from around the area, had asked Kirk a question regarding religion.
-He said that just seconds after Kirk answered his question, he was shot.
+Henry Dels, a local businessman, had asked Kirk a question about religion.
+He said that just seconds after Kirk answered, he was shot.
+Dels told ABC News:

 Ad